manojvn2612/Moon-Crater-Detection/README.md

 # Moon-Crater-Detection
-Using Unet Architecture for Segmenting the craters on Lunar surface.
+Using Unet and yolov5 Architecture for Segmenting the craters on Lunar surface.